liveforeverx/monadic/README.md

 end
 ```

 Alternative chainings don't always make sense.
 The last monad is not meaningful in this context (since the last result is passed anyway).
+The state monad also won't work.
 The combine monad might work, but I didn't test it.

 ## Hygiene